poliorcetics/named-arguments-rfc/01-motivation.md

 Named arguments should be used to clarify function calls, **not** write functions and methods with 13 parameters, 7 of which are optional: a builder would be more useful in this situation.

-- Named arguments are simple to use compared to the other options.
+- Named arguments are simple to **use** compared to the other options.

 Calling a builder for the `my_vec.insert` call above is clearly overengineering and creating a type for such a simple operation is overkill too.
-Named arguments are made to fill this spot where the other solutions are too big for what's intended.
+Named arguments are made to fill this spot where the other solutions are too big for what's intended but clarity is lost without something more than positional arguments.

 - Named arguments can be combined with other features to increase readability even more.